Curio-Digital/fusionauth/README.md

 This npm token should be:

-- From Finsweet's npm organization if this repository is meant for internal/product development.
 - From a client's npm organization if this repository is meant for client development.
 In this case, you should ask the client to [create an npm account](https://www.npmjs.com/signup) and provide you the credentials (or the npm token, if they know how to get it).

 Once you're logged into the npm account, you can get an access token by following [this guide](https://docs.npmjs.com/creating-and-viewing-access-tokens).